DanielShuey/stronger-together/README.md

 ##Setup

-> Will update to NPM when I'm satisfied with it.
-Seems very simple and bug-free for the most part, but please submit bugs if you discover any.
+> Will be updated to NPM when I'm satisfied with it

 `require('stronger-together.js').load()`